This post contains affiliate links.

 - Olive Oil: Olive oil will be used to grease the pan and roast the potatoes and black beans.

-- Spices: We will be using garlic powder, smoked paprika, cumin, chili powder, and salt to add flavor to the potatoes.
+- Spices: Grab garlic powder, smoked paprika, cumin, chili powder, and salt to add flavor to the potatoes.

 - Adobo Sauce: Spoon a bit of chipotle pepper adobo sauce from the chipotle pepper jar.

-- Taco Shells: You will need 6-8 small tortillas or taco shells depending on how much filling you use in each one.
+- Taco Shells: Depending on the amount of filling you use, you will need 6-8 small flour or corn tortillas or taco shells.
 Here’s how to make your own flour or flavored tortillas!

 How to make sweet potato black bean tacos